louishino/BetterChrome/README.md

    [ChromeLivetext](https://github.com/louishino/ChromeLivetext)
 ![image](https://github.com/user-attachments/assets/679f51e1-0280-4c04-b881-e29b3c95a90d)

+0. **Enhance Bookmark Bar Logic: Open Bookmarks and Address Bar Searches in New Tabs by Default** In most cases, when we open a bookmarked webpage from the bookmark bar or perform a search using the address bar, we prefer these actions to open in a new tab rather than overwrite the current one.
+This helps preserve the original page and avoids accidental content loss.

+However, Chrome still doesn’t offer a default option for opening bookmarks or address bar searches in new tabs.

+To address this, we’ve implemented this functionality using BetterTouchTool.
+The solution leverages macOS APIs to detect mouse pointer hover information.
+Under specific conditions, the left mouse button is remapped to act as the middle button—making it especially convenient for users without a middle mouse button or those who’d rather not hold the Command key.

+The specific condition is:
+hovered_element_details CONTAINS "AXRoleDescription: \"Bookmark Button\""

 3. **Customizable Visual Styles (Boost Feature from Arc Browser):**
    A visual CSS customization feature to adjust website appearances.
 For example, users could modify overly decorative fonts or busy background colors to suit their preferences.
 ![image](https://github.com/user-attachments/assets/0dd25334-7046-47b0-afa7-cf1bf08ad132)